RuichenQi/RuichenQi.github.io/_posts/2023-10-02-From History to Properties, A Quick View of Integrated Circuits and Properties of MOS Transistors as Switches.md

 | PMOSFET | Vgs < Vth | Vgs > Vth | From the Source to the Drain|

 ## Summary
 In this article, we discussed the history of integrated circuits, the rapid development of the integrated circuit industry and the challenges faced by the integrated circuit industry in the 21st century, and introduced the properties of MOSFETs as switches.
-In the next article, we will continue to explore how transistors actually work, derive the small-signal model of transistors and discuss the secondary effects.
+In the following article, we will continue to explore how transistors actually work, derive the small-signal model of transistors and discuss the secondary effects.

 ## References
 [1]https://www.apple.com/newsroom/2022/06/apple-unveils-m2-with-breakthrough-performance-and-capabilities/